-National Newspaper Association adds voice to the call for Congressional Action on USPS
+National Newspaper Association adds voice to the call for Congressional action on USPS

 Wesner said NNA was concerned about losses in service performance as well as higher prices, but said he believed the key action would be from Congress.

 “USPS has faced many challenges from reduced mail volume to COVID shutdowns," Wesner said.
-"But the point where we find ourselves today is largely because of inaction from Congress, which has spent a decade failing to find the sweet spot to support the nation’s need for universal service.
+"But the point where we find ourselves today is largely because of inaction from Congress, which has spent a decade failing to find the sweet spot to support the nation’s need for Universal Service.
 NNA has long called for Congress to change the requirement for USPS to prefund its retiree health benefit, to use the Medicare benefit that mailers have paid for on behalf of postal workers and to make sure the money captured in the Civil Service Retirement System is actually the Postal Service’s obligation only and not money being used to support other federal needs.

 "Now we amplify this call.
 If Congress does not act, the entire system is in jeopardy.”